Free Account Opening + AMC Free Demat

 • Review of the issuer's compliance with legal and regulatory requirements.

 • Issuance of the audit certificate for the annual financial statements.
-The audit opinion may be unqualified (unqualified opinion), qualified (with specific reservations), adverse (regarding material misstatements) or a disclaimer of opinion (where the auditors are unable to express an opinion).
+The audit opinion may be unqualified (clean report), qualified (with specific reservations), adverse (regarding material misstatements) or a disclaimer of opinion (where the auditors are unable to express an opinion).

 • Preparation of an audit report containing their findings, comments and audit opinion.
 The audit report is made available to the issuer's management, the board of directors and other relevant stakeholders.